AndyWright360/Milestone-Project-1/README.md

 <img src="assets/images/readme/social-media.gif">

-*Social Meida Icons - Hover Effect*
+*Social Media Icons - Hover Effect*

 </details>

 - The address and contact details are featured on each page to allow easy discovery.

 - The newsletter sign-up prompt is listed to remind users of the feature.

 - The social media icons include a hover modifier to signify interactivity.

 ---